roadtocode4u/spaceship/docs/html/01-introduction-to-html/01-introduction-to-html.md

 ### WHAT IS HTML

-> HTML stands for **Hyper Text Markup Language**.
+> HTML stands for Hyper Text Markup Language.
 It is the standard markup language used to create web pages.
 HTML provides a set of tags and attributes that define the structure and content of a webpage.
 It was created by **Tim Berners-Lee** and released in 1993.

 1. Editor: for writing code.
 2. Browser: for checking output from the code.